jm33-m0/emp3r0r/README.md

 * process **injection**
 * **shellcode** injection and dropper
 * ELF **patcher**
+* **packer** that encrypts and compresses agent binary, and runs agent in a covert way
 * **hide processes and files** via libc hijacking
 * **port mapping**, from c2 side to agent side, and vice versa
 * agent side socks5 **proxy**